-3.2 Annual Risk Assessment
+3.3.
+Annual Risk Assessment

-As outlined in the FY10 BTOP Monitoring Plan, each grant will be evaluated on an annual basis to review potential risks affecting the recipient and the project.
+Each grant portfolio is evaluated on an annual basis to review potential risks affecting recipients and projects.
 Risk is defined as anything that prevents a recipient from achieving the project's intended objectives and goals.